"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Results Lessons Learned

-\textbf{Lessons learned. } With regard to quantitative data, we could observe that video meetings outperformed VR meetings in terms of the total meeting experience.
+\textbf{Lessons learned. } Concerning quantitative data, we could observe that video meetings outperformed VR meetings in terms of the total meeting experience.
 Furthermore, for two of the three factors revealed with the exploratory factor analysis, i.e., \textit{F1 Involvement} and \textit{F2 Co-presence}, we also found that video conferencing was ranked higher than VR meetings.
 Users tended to feel more involved and have higher co-presence with their colleagues in video calls than in VR meetings.
-With the immersive nature of VR and its capability to substitute the user's physical environment, it comes as a surprise that the attendees had a stronger impression of others being present on video calls than in VR.
-In order to obtain a deeper understanding of the reasons for this assessment, we provide detailed insights on the experiences along the five themes that evolved from our qualitative analysis in the following subsections.
+With the immersive nature of VR and its capability to substitute the user's physical environment, it is surprising that the attendees had a stronger impression of others being present on video calls than in VR.
+To obtain a deeper understanding of the reasons for this assessment, we provide detailed insights on the experiences along the five themes that evolved from our qualitative analysis in the following subsections.